-One of the central philosophies of Global Healing Center is an adherence to a raw, organic, vegan diet.
+One of the central philosophies of Global Healing is an adherence to a raw, organic, vegan diet.
 It’s also one of the most controversial.
 There are many reasons to adopt a vegan diet, such as religious beliefs, a desire to not harm animals, or simply to support one's health.
-While we at Global Healing Center do love our animal friends, the reason we promote this lifestyle is because of the health benefits.
+While we at Global Healing do love our animal friends, the reason we promote this lifestyle is because of the health benefits.
 One of the greatest health benefits of a vegan diet is a decreased risk of many types of cancer.

 Meat Is Carcinogenic

 There is a strong, well-documented, well-established relationship between the consumption of animal products and many types of cancer.
 An exhaustive nutritional study involving over half a million people found that those who eat large amounts of meat, particularly red and processed meat, faced a significantly higher cancer risk.

 According to the World Health Organization (WHO), processed meat is a carcinogen and red meat is "probably carcinogenic."
 Before you think this is fringe science or a new theory, consider that the American Cancer Society recommends that you limit your consumption of red and processed meat and other sources of high-fat protein, including chicken.

 The cancer risk from a diet high in animal protein (20%+ of total calories) is now considered to be on par with smoking.
 Unsurprisingly, a diet high in plant protein shows no such effect.
 This could be because plant-sourced protein does not stimulate growth hormones, like IGF-1 (insulin-like growth factor), animal protein does.